aghafoor1208/Alzheimer-s-Disease-Classification-Using-ADNI-MRI-Dataset/README.md

-# README: Alzheimer's Disease Classification using ADNI MRI Dataset
+# Alzheimer's Disease Classification using ADNI MRI Dataset

 This repository contains a project for classifying MRI scans using a convolutional neural network (CNN).
 The model classifies MRI slices into three categories: Cognitive Normal (CN ,  Label 0), Alzheimer's Disease (AD, Label 1), and Mild Cognitive Impairment (MCI,  Label 2).